Oaklawn Coronavirus Hotline (269) 789-7614

 The completed Application for Assistance and supporting documentation can be submitted in one of the following ways:

-The following are exceptions and exclusions, and these persons are not eligible for assistance other than the mandated cap or 50/50 program.
+The following are exceptions and exclusions, and these persons are not eligible for assistance unless otherwise indicated below.

 Balances in cash accounts such as checking or savings are not considered in determining eligibility if the balance is under $2,000.00.
 Cash balances that exceed this amount must be used to discount the balance of the outstanding account before assistance will be considered.